KONICA MINOLTA

 CSR procurement is based on the RBA framework, with CSR assessment using self-assessment questionnaires, and risk assessment and remediation through CSR audits.
 The CSR assessment using the self-assessment questionnaire is ranked into three levels of A through C according to the questionnaire results, with Group production sites receiving an overall rank of A and suppliers receiving an overall rank of B or higher.
 Even if the target rank is met or fulfilled, the Group asks that voluntary improvements be made if any items receive a low assessment, including labor (human rights) issues.

-CSR audits include the Konica Minolta CSR audit*1 conducted by Konica Minolta employees and the RBA third-party audit (VAP audit) *2 conducted by RBA-accredited third parties.
+CSR audits include the Konica Minolta CSR audit conducted by Konica Minolta employees and the RBA third-party audit conducted by RBA-accredited third parties.
 Remedial support is also provided based on the results of the CSR assessment and CSR audit to verify the status of corrective measures.

-Responsible Minerals Response addresses conflict minerals in accordance with the OECD's Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict and High-Risk Areas, "A Five-Step Framework for Risk-Based Due Diligence in the Minerals Supply Chain.
+The mining of tungsten, tantalum, gold, and tin mineral resources in the Democratic Republic of Congo and surrounding areas has been identified as a potential source of funding for conflicts.
+Konica Minolta deals with conflict minerals according to the OECD's Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict and High-Risk Areas under "A Five-Step Framework for Risk-Based Due Diligence in the Minerals Supply Chain.”

 Konica Minolta has established a Companywide system to promote product security headed by the person in charge of quality and is working to prevent serious security incidents in all products and services through its business divisions under the supervision of the Quality Division.
 The Company has established “Product Security Guidelines” to achieve secure development and operation and is promoting secure development and operation processes for products and services Groupwide.